 I’ll be the first to admit that many businesses need social media to spread their message, introduce their services, or talk about their products.
 Like I said in my previous post, I’m not here to convince you to go all Thelma & Louise and drive right off the social media cliff.

-I’ve done more for my business over the past few months than I have over the past three years combined.
-I’m building my business MY way.
-This means I send handwritten notes to people and brands I adore.
-I attend networking events that make sense for my brand (where people aren’t flinging business cards at me like it’s 1999, but instead enjoy meaningful conversation.)
+I’ve done more for my business over the past few months than I have over the past four years combined.
+I’m building my business my way.
+This means I send handwritten notes to people and brands I love.
+I attend networking events that make sense for my brand, where people aren’t flinging business cards at me like it’s 1999, but instead enjoy meaningful conversation.
 My conversation skills have improved because I put myself in situations where I have to talk to people face-to-face, not via an email that’s been rewritten a dozen times.
 Instead of awkwarding hard, I shut the fuck up so other people can have the spotlight.
 I’ve drunk an insane amount of coffee with prospects-turned-new-friends.
 I’m learning about SEO and how to make it work in a way that’s not skeevy or “stab my eyeball with a spork” complicated.

 Being social media-free hasn’t been all unicorns sliding down a rainbow while licking beer-flavored lollipops.
 There have been plenty of frustrating moments over the past two months.

 I’ll be blunt.
 I have no idea what’s going on in my community.
-Facebook was my go-to resource for discovering interesting things to do and people to meet.
+Facebook was my go-to resource for discovering interesting things to do.
 With over 2.13 billion monthly active users, it makes sense that Facebook is THE place for businesses to broadcast what’s going on in their world.
-But why does it start and stop there?
 Businesses create Facebook events and figure, “Whelp, that’s good enough.”
 They forget to update their websites or send an email to their subscribers.
 It’s an “if you’re not on Facebook, then you don’t exist” mentality.

-Sometimes it feels like being back in high school, where the cool kids darted off to Taco Bell for lunch and I’m left in the library holding my bag of cucumber slices and green spiral notebook.
+Sometimes it feels like being back in high school, where the cool kids darted off to Taco Bell for lunch and I’m left in the library holding my bag of cucumber slices and a PB&J sandwich.